cybercom-finland/neutron_vmware_dvswitch/README.md

 Of course, the reconfiguration can only be done *after the VM is created*.
 OpenStack and Neutron will call this driver well before the relevant VM does even exist.
-All this means that the driver must keep a **TODO List** of all *VM Reconfigure* requests to come.
+All this means that the driver must keep a **TODO List** of all VM Reconfiguration requests to be done.

-This is done by a *separate worker thread* in some 10 seconds after the driver's `create_port_postcommit()` call.
+The TODO request is handled by a *separate worker thread* in some 10 seconds after the driver's `create_port_postcommit()` call.
 The exact timing values are configurable, with reasonable defaults.
 The worker TODO List resides in memory only.

-The VM Reconfiguration request might be repeated until the driver detects that the connection is what it should be, i.e. the *port backing* of the virtual ethernet is correct.
-This checking is done in order to rule out any sporadic errors in vSphere.
-If the reconfiguration really does not *ever* succeed, the TODO task will finally expire.
+The VM reconfiguration attempts might be repeated until the driver detects that the VM exists and the network connection of the VM is what it should be, i.e. the *port backing* of the virtual ethernet is correct.

+This periodic checking with adjustable polling interval is done in order to rule out any sporadic errors in vSphere.
+If the reconfiguration really does not *ever* succeed, the failing TODO task will finally expire.

-The default request expiration time is 5 minutes and is adjustable.
+The default TODO request expiration time is 5 minutes and adjustable.
-The driver is trying to be as robust as possible without being too spammy for the vSphere server.
+The driver is trying hard to be as robust as possible without being too spammy for the vSphere server.

-The vSphere connection and session login is first attempted at the driver initialization phase.
-The vSphere login handle is stored in the driver's in-memory state, and checked for validity immediately before each real vSphere API call.
+The vSphere connection and login session is first requested at the driver initialization phase.
+The vSphere session handle is stored in the driver's in-memory state, and checked for validity immediately before each real vSphere API call.
 The checking is done by asking the current time from the vSphere server.
-If this fails, a new login is attempted right away.
+If this fails, a new login is attempted right away, just before the actual vSphere API call.
 This behaviour is in accordance with the vSphere API Best Practices.
 Usually there is a session idle timeout of 30 minutes in the vSphere server side.

-At the driver initialization, the relevant dvSwitch is searched and the driver will read the *port group information* from the dvSwitch.
-This port group data will be stored to the driver's in-memory state and automatically refreshed from vSphere in every 10 minutes (adjustable).
+At the driver initialization, the relevant dvSwitch is searched for by its name and the driver will read the *port group information* from the dvSwitch.
+This port group data will be stored to the driver's in-memory state.
+The information will be automatically refreshed from vSphere in every 10 minutes (adjustable).

+The OpenStack/Neutron network names are matched with the VMware dvSwitch portgroup names.
+The driver does care about the VLAN ID.

 Restrictions, shortcomings, bugs, warnings, TODO
 ------------------------------------------------

-* Only VLAN network type is relevant and supported.
+* **Only VLAN network type is relevant and supported.**

+* There is not yet support for portgroup i.e. OpenStack network creation. **All networks must have pre-existing portgroups in the dvSwitch.**

+* **Only VMs with a single nic are supported.**
+  Or at least, the driver only supports connecting the first nic.

 * There is no permanent state e.g. in form of SQL tables for this driver.
   The TODO queue is volatile, because it resides only in the driver's